Infineon/mtb-example-btstack-freertos-battery-server/README.md

 This example uses the kit’s default configuration.
 See the respective kit guide to ensure that the kit is configured correctly.

+**Note:** The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+The ModusToolbox&trade; software requires KitProg3.
+Before using this code example, make sure that the board is upgraded to KitProg3.
+The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
+If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

+The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.2.1 installed.
+The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
+Before using this code example, make sure that the board is upgraded to KitProg3.
+The tool and instructions are available in the Firmware Loader GitHub repository.
+If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup

-1. To view the battery level in Battery Service, scan the following QR code from your Android mobile device to download the AIROC&trade; Bluetooth&reg; Connect App.
+1. To view the battery level in Battery Service, scan the following QR code from your Android or iOS mobile device to download the AIROC&trade; Bluetooth&reg; Connect App.

    ![AppQR](./images/qr.png)

-**Note:** AIROC&trade; Bluetooth&reg; Connect App for iOS is coming soon on App Store.
-If you are using an iPhone, optionally you can download and install Lightblue app.

 2. Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).